bgoonz/Lambda-Resource-Static-Assets/1-projects/_Pet-prac-projects/extra/2-js-basics/3-making-decisions/README.md

 let currentMoney;
 let laptopPrice;

-if (currentMoney >= laptopPrice){
+if (currentMoney >= laptopPrice) {
   //Condition was true.
 Code in this block will run. console.log("Getting a new laptop!");
-}
+} else {
-else{
   //Condition was true.
 Code in this block will run. console.log("Can't afford a new laptop, yet!");
 }
 ```